Chicago to Las Vegas drive: Road trip Chicago – Yellowstone National Park – Las Vegas

 I have to admit, it was not easy planning a road trip starting from Des Moines.
 Our first plan was driving to New York and Washington, but there is not a lot to see along the way.
 Our second option was doing a round trip back to Des Moines and also do part of the Rocky Mountains, but that would also leave us driving a lot of miles where there is not a lot to see.
 And then we saw that Yellowstone National Park is not that far.
 And I remembered from a few colleagues that they went up to Yellowstone National Park when we had a conference in Salt Lake City.
 So it was decided: go to Yellowstone and Grand Teton and then go South to Las Vegas.

 If you do a road trip, you need a car :).
 We always use a global site to see which car rental companies have the best offers.
 Be aware that for this trip, a one-way fee can apply.
 This means that you will need to pay extra because you are returning your car at a different location. to make sure what this amount is, always check the fine print when booking a car.
 This sometimes has to be paid when picking up the car.
 And definitely check if you have cruise control, which is very handy for the distances you will drive.
-We first had a car without cruise control but could change it for another car very easily.

 I recently visited Chicago because of a business trip and I completely loved the city.
 Although I only spent one day there, it was more than enough to see the highlights.
 If you are interested in seeing some museums, it would be better to stay some extra days.
 In the part near our hotel, I was walking the street and seeing all these European looking houses and some cute little pubs and restaurants.
 It reminded me a little bit of Boston.